We bring the reality of Yeshe Tsogyal into the now world through seven fields of activity.

 We welcome applications from individuals around the world.
 Preference is given to those who have studied and practiced Tibetan Vajrayana Buddhism for at least 10 years, who have completed or will complete the traditional three-year retreat and to monastics.

 Candidates must demonstrate financial need and be committed to a program of learning and/or retreat under a lama's guidance.

-Awards of US$250 - US$600 are available twice a year.
+Awards up to US$500 are available twice a year.
 There are no restrictions to the number of awards an applicant may receive.
 In general, the Foundation will send awards directly to host organizations and institutions and not to individuals.

-Applications are accepted online from February 15 to March 15 and from September 15 to October 15.
-Candidates may be asked to schedule a video conference to discuss their submission, submit a letter of recommendation from a lineage teacher and/or submit further documentation.
-Candidates will be notified of awards on May 1 and December 1.
+Applications are accepted online from April 15-May 31.
+Candidates may be asked to schedule a video conference to discuss their application, submit a letter of recommendation from a lineage teacher and/or submit further documentation.
+Candidates will be notified of awards on July 1.

 The original purpose for establishing the Foundation was to translate the Dakini Heart Essence compendium into English.
 Over eighteen months, 500 pages—the complete MA volume 16 of the Dudjom New Treasures collection—were translated by Lama Dechen Yeshe Wangmo and Heidi Nevin, guided by Lama Tsering Gyaltsen Rinpoche.
 This body of work is now available to practitioners according to their level of practice and forms the basis of the Foundation's teaching activities.